 And in that moment I feel peace.

-4 thoughts on ““I love you…do you know that?”
+4 responses to ““I love you…do you know that?””

 1. Tori’s situation has certainly taught me to be more tolerating of those eye rolls and patronizing “Yes Mom” replies.
 I too can picture Tori running toward you with those pigtails and words.
 Then she will gather the cousins to begin rehearsal on the big family reunion talent show.